schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 ---

+**This is a hand-on activity.**

+You will not need any tools.

+You will need the infrared remote controller the came with the kit, and the assembled mBot with a full set of batteries.

+---

 Now that your mBot is assembled, how about your take it for a ride?
 You don't have to do any programming at all, because the mBot comes with demonstration programs already installed, out of the box.
 To play with them, you will need your mBot infrared remote control and the fold-out sheet of paper with the black line printed on it that is included in the kit.

 Let's start with the first demonstration mode: remote control car!